-There is currently no pending material litigation or proceeding involving any of our directors, officers, or employees for which indemnification is sought.
+There is currently no pending material litigation or proceeding involving any of our directors, officers, employees or agents for which indemnification is sought.

 We have entered into indemnification agreements with each of our directors and executive officers pursuant to which we agreed to indemnify them to the fullest extent permitted by Delaware law.